 This remarkable school continues to move forward with confidence.

-From a curricular perspective, we are comprehensively reviewing our curriculum provision, mapping it carefully for improvement and sharing it with Parents, so that they also, may fully support children with their learning.
+From a curricular perspective, we have now comprehensively reviewed our curriculum provision, mapping it carefully for improvement and sharing it with Parents, so that they also, may fully support their children with learning at school and at home.